money-on-chain/sc-moc-decentralized-exchange/integration-to-TEX.md

 ```

-# Another way to access from outside the blockchain (Javascript method)
+# Another way to access from outside

 The logic of the TEX platform is developed with smart contracts that run on the RSK blockchain.
 To interact with this kind of technology, we developed a dApp (decentralized application),